 Many stalls and stores display beautifully-woven Igorot textiles/garments.
 The design varies per province and municipality.
 Each design has a story to tell and you can ask an attendant to share a bit of them.

 What to Do During Lang-ay Festival?

 If there’s a lot to see, then there’s more you can do and experience during the Lang-ay Festival.
 In the following listicle, I included things you can do on the side so that you can make the most out of your Bontoc experience.

 Don’t worry, you can do all these even with limited time and budget.
 I tell you, the fun, experience, and lessons you gain are priceless and worth reminiscing for a lifetime.

-1. Tapuey (Rice Wine).
 Tapuey is both a delicacy and a beverage in Mt.
 Province.
 It is made from different varieties of heirloom rice.
-It is usually served during special occasions such as a wake, festivals, and weddings.
+It is usually served during special occasions such as wakes, festivals, and weddings.